mahdi6788/FreelancerApp/README.md

 14. when we have diffrent steps, we need to count them step by step, so we create step and setStep by useState().
 15. react-loader-spinner: is used to show loading process and create Loading component in ui folder to use in different parts of the program.

+16. we donot like to put side effects into a page, so make a component and put different functions there.